 The PayPal buttons below enable you to download the patterns straight to your computer.
 If you do not get brought back to the site to download the chart after making your payment, then please do e-mail me and I will provide the link you need.

 If you would like to order the complete blackwork embroidery kits (with threads and fabric) you can do so from my manufacturer.

 Design size: 4.25 x 3 inches

 Rich burgundy and gold make this spectacular blackwork butterfly really stand out.

-The top wings use a light fill, the bottom a heavier one, and the solid areas are stitched in cross stitch using two strands of floss.
+The top wings use a light fill, the bottom a heavier one.
+Then stitch the solid areas in cross stitch using two strands of floss.

-Mounted with a burgundy matt and a gold frame to pick up the sparkly thread it is sure to catch the eye when hanging on your wall.
+Mounted with a burgundy matt and a gold frame to pick up the sparkly thread, it will catch the eye when hanging on your wall.